adamleerich/ratemaking-capstone/README.md

   * glms for frequency model(s)
   * RMarkdown for report writing
   * curve fitting for severity distribution(s)
-  * ChainLadder for loss development

 This capstone will also require you to do real actuarial work.
-Some of the stuff you will do, like figuring out inflation trend, may require you to write your own functions in R.
 Doing one-way analyses and figuring out whether data should be grouped will take some time.
 Deciding which model to use in ratemaking can be as much art as science...no one answer will be "correct".